Cleaning and Disinfecting in the time of Covid-19

 Cleaning and disinfecting are part of a broad approach to prevent infectious diseases, including COVID-19, in schools.
 To help slow the spread of the virus that causes COVID-19, preventive measures include staying home when sick, social distancing, using masks, washing hands often, and regular cleaning and disinfection.

 District staff have conducted extensive investigation into the solutions and methods to properly and safely disinfect surfaces.
 There is currently only one approved product and method for safely applying disinfectant in large quantities.
 The Clorox 360 systems have been purchased and are currently being operated by the Operations Department when large scale, labor intensive disinfecting is required.
 Training and required personal protective equipment have already been addressed for staff qualified to operate these electrostatic machines.
+The custodial staff should also be trained in proper use of the UV disinfection R-Zero machine as another means of disinfecting large areas.

 Cleaning physically removes germs, dirt, and impurities from surfaces or objects by using soap (or detergent) and water.
 This process does not necessarily kill germs, but by removing them, it lowers their numbers and the risk of spreading infection.